ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/overview.markdown

 {PANEL: Resharding}

-**Resharding** is the reallocation of data from one shard to another, to maintain a balanced database in which all shards handle about the same volume of data.
+**Resharding** is the relocation of data placed on one shard, on another shard, to maintain a balanced database in which all shards handle about the same volume of data.

 The resharding process moves all the data related to a certain